 We work to the Ethical Framework of the British Association for Counselling and Psychotherapy (BACP).
 If you want to, you can view this at their web site: http://www.bacp.co.uk/ethical_framework

 If you are unsatisfied with the response from the Head of Counselling, and Director of REGOS, you can contact BACP directly at BACP Complaints.
 All complaints will be taken seriously.

 It is always wise to have an anti-virus programme installed on your computer.
 You can ask INSRV if you need further advice on this.

-Neither I, nor Cardiff University (Counselling Service), can be held responsible for any damage to your computer.
+Neither your online counsellor, nor Cardiff University (Counselling Service), can be held responsible for any damage to your computer.

 Keeping your messages secure

-I suggest you make sure no-one else can read your mails, even if you don’t normally stop others having access.
+We suggest you make sure no-one else can read your mails, even if you don’t normally stop others having access.
 Sometimes people say things in counselling they have rarely or never talked about before.
-You can keep your messages secure by using passwords.
+Hence you increase the security of your counselling sessions by writing in a password protected word document attachment.
 INSRV can help you with this if you are unsure how.

-I will keep your messages on my computer.
-My computer is password protected.
+Your online counsellor will keep your emails in a separate folder in the secure University online counselling email address.
+All University computers are password protected.
 Only limited members of the Counselling Service staff have access to your records.

-I keep records for six years after counselling ends.
-Then I delete records from my computer and shred print-outs.
+We keep records for six years after counselling ends.
+Then we permanently delete records from our computer systems.